mono/website/docs/about-mono/languages/csharp.md

 -   Asynchronous programming support
 -   Caller info attributes

-Many of upcomming C# 6.0 features are supported including:
+All C# 6.0 features are supported including:

--   Primary constructors
 -   Auto-property initializers
+-   Await in catch and finally blocks
 -   Exception filters
--   Expression bodied members
+-   Expression-bodied function members
+-   Index initializers
--   Null propagating operator
+-   Null-conditional operator
 -   Nameof operator
+-   String interpolation
+-   Using static

 Experimental features that are being brainstormed for future versions of C# when using `-langversion: experimental` are also available: